-Pay off high-interest credit card debt: You'll save a lot more by paying down credit card balances that often cost 15% or more than by paying extra on a home loan that carries a 4% or 5% interest rate.
+With the average variable credit card interest rate at 15.76%, you'll save a lot more by paying down your card balances than by paying extra on a home loan that carries a 4% or 5% interest rate.

 Plus, you can usually deduct mortgage interest from your taxable income.
-Credit card interest is not tax-deductible.
+Credit card interest isn't tax-deductible.

 Without that financial cushion, you could lose your home, including the extra money you worked so hard to put toward the balance, if you get laid off or become ill and can't work.

 If your employer matches all or part of your contributions to a 401(k) plan, make sure you're putting in enough to collect the full benefit.

 Not taking advantage of matching retirement fund contributions is saying "no thanks" to free money.

 If, for example, your employer matches 50% of your contribution up to 6% of your income, that's like getting a 3% pay raise and earning a 50% return on your investment.

 Finally, you should consider whether the potential gains from investing the money in long-term options such as stocks could be greater than what you'll save by paying down your home loan.

 Over the past 40 years, the S&P 500 — a broad measure of stock market performance — has delivered an annualized return of 11%.

 But early 2016's wild gyrations have reminded us that you must be willing to stick with the market long enough for the inevitable ups and downs to deliver those profits.